 - Paper Structure

-- This paper covers Studio Production, Music Technology and Production as Research.
-Please contact the Department of Music, Theatre and Performing Arts office (firstname.lastname@example.org) for a copy of the most recent paper profile.
+This paper covers Studio Production, Music Technology and Production as Research.
+Please contact the School of Performing Arts office (email@example.com) for a copy of the most recent paper profile.

 - Teaching Arrangements